 Race Series – NICA-sanctioned races provide student athletes an arena in which to set and accomplish competitive goals, to achieve their personal best.
 The Georgia league programs have succeeded and continue to expand, with the addition of the Middle School program in 2015.
 Growing from 122 riders in the inaugural 2014 season, the GA League began its 2017 season on September 10th by doubling its participation numbers for the third season in a row.
 Over 600 registered student-athletes, 370 coaches, and 47 teams from across Georgia, and 4 in South Carolina, participated in the 2017 season.
-The League expects these growth trends to continue into 2016 with a goal of more than 400 student athlete riders.
-The 2016 fall Race Series will expand from 4 to 5 races.
+The League expects these growth trends to continue into 2018 with a goal of more than 850 student athlete riders competing.
+The 2016 fall Race Series expanded from 4 to 5 races.
 Over 50 teams and 800 student-athletes are expected to participate in the 2017 season.
 Professional race promotion, timing, course preparation and risk management guarantee every participating student athlete is given a fun and fast environment.

 Coach Licensing and Training – The Georgia League and NICA have a comprehensive coach licensing system.
 Through this program, we provide training for all adults involved in the programs, screen those adult coaches and monitor compliance with the licensing criteria at the annual Leadership Summit.
 The Leaders’ Summit provides the opportunity for participants to learn all about the Georgia League structure and processes, how to start a mountain bike team, how to work with their schools, issues related to liability, and the unique intricacies of working with high school and middle school cyclists.
 The primary goal for the Leaders’ Summit is to license adults as new coaches.